cashcon57/nye-party-2025/README.md

 Upload it to this repository.

-2. Changing Text/Details
+3. Modifying Text/Details

 Edit index.html directly.
 Search for specific text (e.g., "13130 Pond Springs") to update the address, time, or message.

-3. Modifying the RSVP Number
+4. Modifying the RSVP Number

 To update who receives the RSVP texts, search for sms: in index.html:

 <a href="sms:9258901507,5126569229?body=Can't wait for NYE!" ... >

-Replace the numbers with your preferred contacts, separated by a comma.
+Replace the numbers with your preferred contacts, separated by a comma (no spaces).

-4. Updating the Host Photo

-Rename your new photo to 20251212_182720.jpg (or update the filename in the HTML).

-Upload it to the repository to overwrite the existing file.

 🚀 Deployment

-This project is designed to be hosted on GitHub Pages, and is currently formatted for a New Year's Eve party I'm hosting/hosted, but can be modified for your own purposes.
+This project is designed to be hosted on GitHub Pages.

 Go to your repository Settings.